hjbhu6/yvertx/core_manual_yeti.md

 As with registering, when you unregister a handler and you're in a cluster it can also take some time for the knowledge of that unregistration to be propagated across the entire to cluster.
-If you want to be notified when that has completed you provide a callback as the second argument to `unregisterBusHandler` :
+Therefore `unregisterBusHandler` also returns a promise :

-    yvertx.unregisterBusHandler handlerId
+    yvertx.unregisterBusHandler handlerId >>-
     \(logger#info('Yippee!
 The handler unregister has been propagated across the cluster'));

 If you want your handler to live for the full lifetime of your verticle there